Weak equilibria of a mean-field market model under asymmetric information: A special case: a single informed agent

-In addition, according to Assumption \ref{assumption: coefficients}, we suppose that $\tilde{c}^I$ and $\tilde{g}^I$ are bounded and continuous functions of $(t,\w,b)$ and $(\w,b)$ respectively. \end{assumption} \begin{remark} We emphasize that the dependence on the private information $C$ does not vanish, even though it does not appear explicitly in the price dynamics.
-In fact, even under Assumption \ref{assumption: coefficients major agent by mcc}, the strategy $\hat\beta$ retains an implicit dependence on $C$ through the process $\w$, which, contrary to the standard assumption in the literature (see e.g. \cite{fujii2022mean}), is not adapted to the common noise $B$.
+\begin{remark} We emphasize that the influence of the private signal $C$ does not disappear, even though $C$ no longer appears explicitly in the coefficients after Assumption \ref{assumption: coefficients major agent by mcc}.
+The informed strategy $\hat\beta$ may still depend on $C$ through the equilibrium price process $\varpi$, which, contrary to the standard assumption in the literature (see e.g. \cite{fujii2022mean}), need not be adapted to the filtration generated by $B$ alone.
 More precisely, the gap between the filtrations generated by $B$ and by $(\w, B)$ captures the influence of the unobserved signal $C$ on the equilibrium dynamics. \end{remark}

-In analogy to the setting discussed \S \ref{section: mcc}, also \eqref{eqn: mc price process N+1} seems to be not solvable due to the highly recursive structure of the game.
-Hence, it is convenient also in this case to analyze the mean-field limit of the equilibrium price equation.
-To this end, we let $N_S\to \infty$ and we consider the optimal control problem of a unique typical standard agent and the optimal control problem of the informed agent defined as follows:
+Similarly to \S \ref{section: mcc}, it is convenient to study the mean-field limit of the equilibrium price equation \eqref{eqn: mc price process N+1}.
+To this end, we let $N_S\to \infty$ and consider the optimal control problem of a unique typical standard agent and the optimal control problem of the informed agent, defined as follows:

 subject to